 4. Reporting: (a) If you apply for a grant under this competition, you must ensure that you have in place the necessary processes and systems to comply with the reporting requirements in 2 CFR part 170 should you receive funding under the competition.
-This does not apply if you have an exception under 2 CFR 170.110(b).
+The standards for determining whether you are covered by 2 CFR part 170 are set out in 2 CFR 170.105.

-(b) At the end of your project period, you must submit a final performance report, including financial information, as directed by the Secretary.
+(b) At the end of your project period, vou must submit a final performance report, including financial information, as directed by the Secretary.
 If you receive a multiyear award, you must submit an annual performance report that provides the most current performance and financial expenditure information as directed by the Secretary under 34 CFR 75.118.
 The Secretary may also require more frequent performance reports under 34 CFR 75.720(c).
 For specific requirements on reporting, please go to www.ed.gov/ fund/grant/apply/appforms/ appforms.html.